The best online secondhand shops

 illustration of used items on a thrift store shelf

-Before we dive in, a quick PSA: In our experience, gift shopping this way has to happen in a kind of sweet spot.
-You have to be close enough to the holiday to be inside the return window (if there is one), but also far enough out to not have to fall back on rush shipping, which can up the emissions associated with scoring a secondhand gem.
-That time is now.
+Before we dive in, a quick PSA on secondhand gifts: In our experience, gift shopping this way has to happen in a kind of sweet spot.
+You have to be close enough to a holiday or birthday to be inside the return window (if there is one), but also far enough out to not have to fall back on rush shipping, which can up the emissions associated with scoring a secondhand gem.
+For the end-of-year holidays, that tends to fall in the first or second week of December, but mileage varies depending on the shop.

 Also great: Manufacturers’ refurbished.
 If you’re a little nervous about a secondhand market, you can buy preowned devices directly from brands, including Apple and Microsoft.
 In Apple’s case, items might still be covered by an existing Apple Care plan or other warranty.